-The 2021 Revolving Facility provides aggregate commitments of up to \$500.0 million, which includes up to \$100.0 million for the issuance of letters of credit.
-In July 2022, the Company borrowed \$340.0 million under the 2021 Revolving Facility to partially fund the acquisition of the Access Technologies business.
-The Company subsequently repaid \$271.0 million, resulting in \$69.0 million of borrowings outstanding as of December 31, 2022.
-In 2023, the Company repaid all borrowings on the 2021 Revolving Facility, resulting in no outstanding balance as of December 31, 2023.
-The Company also had \$18.4 million and \$13.2 million of letters of credit outstanding at December 31, 2023 and 2022, respectively.
-Outstanding borrowings under the 2021 Revolving Facility may be repaid at any time without premium or penalty, and amounts repaid may be reborrowed.
-The Company pays certain fees with respect to the 2021 Revolving Facility, including an unused commitment fee on the undrawn portion of between 0.090% and 0.200% per year, depending on the Company's credit ratings, as well as certain other fees.
+The Revolving Facility provides aggregate commitments of up to \$750.0 million, which includes up to \$100.0 million for the issuance of letters of credit.
+The Company had \$18.5 million and \$18.4 million of letters of credit outstanding at December 31, 2024 and 2023, respectively.
+Borrowings under the Revolving Facility may be repaid at any time without premium or penalty, and amounts repaid may be reborrowed.
+The Company pays certain fees with respect to the Revolving Facility, including an unused commitment fee on the undrawn portion of between 0.090% and 0.200% per year, depending on the Company's credit ratings, as well as certain other fees.

-Outstanding borrowings under the 2021 Credit Facilities accrue interest, at the option of the Company, of (i) a Bloomberg Short-Term Bank Yield Index ("BSBY") rate plus an applicable margin, or (ii) a base rate (as defined in the Credit Agreement) plus an applicable margin.
+Outstanding borrowings under the Credit Facilities accrue interest, at the option of the Company, of (i) a SOFR plus an applicable margin, or (ii) a base rate (as defined in the credit agreement) plus an applicable margin.
 The applicable margin ranges from 0.875% to 1.375% depending on the Company's credit ratings.
-At December 31, 2023, the Company's outstanding borrowings under the 2021 Credit Facilities accrued interest at BSBY plus a margin of 1.125%, resulting in an interest rate of 6.581%.
-The Credit Agreement also contains negative and affirmative covenants and events of default that, among other things, limit or restrict the Company's ability to enter into certain transactions.
-In addition, the Credit Agreement requires the Company to comply with a maximum leverage ratio as defined within the agreement.
-As of December 31, 2023, the Company was in compliance with all covenants.
+At December 31, 2024, the Company's outstanding borrowings under the Credit Facilities accrued interest at SOFR plus a margin of 1.225%, resulting in an interest rate of 5.582%.
+The credit agreement also contains negative and affirmative covenants and events of default that, among other things, limit or restrict the Company's ability to enter into certain transactions.
+In addition, the Credit Facilities require the Company to comply with a maximum leverage ratio as defined in the credit agreement.
+As of December 31, 2024, the Company was in compliance with all applicable covenants under the credit agreement.